parmsam/text-to-podcast-llm-app/README.md

 # text-to-podcast-llm-app

-This Shiny for Python app is inspired by a recent feature into notebooklm form Google.
+This Shiny for Python app is inspired by a recent feature into notebooklm from Google.
 It summarizes your text and turns it into a short podcast audio clip.
 The app is a simple interface that allows users to input text and generate an audio file from the text.
 The app is built using the `gtts`  and `OpenAI` libraries.

 ## Setup